Copywriting Series: What Should Really Be On Your Home Page?

 How to do it:

-• For the most part, your Home Page’s Calls to Action (usually buttons) should take potential clients to your Services page or your Contact page.
+For the most part, your Home Page’s Calls to Action (usually buttons, sometimes links) should take potential clients to your Services page or your Contact page.
 They will have these options and others in the menu (About, Portfolio, etc.), so don’t throw everything at them.
 Only provide buttons to what you really want them to do: learn more about your offerings or book with you.

-• Make sure your Calls to Action are very, very direct.
-Buttons like Book a Call, Work With Us, Browse Services, or Learn More are perfectly short and to the point.
+Make sure your Calls to Action are very, very direct.
+Buttons like Book a Call, Work With Us, Explore Services, Inquire, or Learn More are perfectly short and to the point.

 The flipside of information overload is too little information.
 We have all seen the minimalist style websites that have a single, impressive interior (with a view) as the “Home Page” and very little copy anywhere else on the site.
-I understand the angle here, I really do.
+We understand the angle here, we really do.
 These sites are intended to make you look high-end and let your work speak for itself.

-However, there are a few reasons I don’t suggest this approach.
+However, there are a few reasons we don’t suggest this approach.

-Second, by not speaking directly to your dream client, you miss the opportunity to attract that person.
+Second, by not speaking directly to your ideal client, you miss the opportunity to attract that person.
 Even if your website succeeds in getting potential clients to reach out, it will be a range of people you may or may not want to work with.
-Wouldn’t you rather attract more of your favorite projects and people??
-I would!

 How to do it:

-• Have more than a few lines of text on your Home Page.
-I suggest at least 3 sections — an introductory section, a section that shows a quick overview of your services, and an about section.
-You could also have a process section and/or a section for your lead magnet (which is great).
+Have more than a few lines of text on your Home Page.
+We suggest at least 3 sections — an introductory section, a section that shows a quick overview of your services, and an about section.
+You could also have a process section and/or a section for your lead magnet, which is great.

 7. Your Home Page should be SEO-friendly.

 Last but not least, SEO.
-It is so important that your Home Page takes SEO into account.
+It’s important that your Home Page takes SEO into account without becoming robotic or overthinking it.
 Search engines are looking for specific features (like headings or keywords) when cataloguing your site as a potential source of information for search queries.

 If we want your website to pop up in search results, we have to pay attention to these things:

-• Make sure you are using headers for the most important ideas — this is good for SEO and makes it easier for people to skim your website and still get the important points quickly.
+Make sure you are using headers for the most important ideas — this is good for SEO and makes it easier for people to skim your website and still get the important points quickly.
+(Your website designer will know how to integrate this.)

-• Weave your SEO keywords throughout.
+Weave your SEO keywords throughout.
 These words should be related to your industry, your service, your region, and your ideal clients.
+These will come naturally if you (or we) have done our homework in defining your ideal clients and projects.

-• Add a meta description to every page.
+Add a meta description to every page.
 It should use your keywords and very directly state what you do, who you do it for, and where you do it.
+This is something your website designer can do, or you can ask us to include it as part of our website copywriting service.

 Jaquilyn